oleewere/filecollector/README.md

  The `path` options can be used as wildcards.
 There are other options like: `useFullPath` or `excludes`.
 The `useFullPath` option is the same as the below one, but it overrides the global behavior (default: false).
 The `excludes` option is a list of path patterns that should be excluded from `path` pattern matches.

+#### `collector.files.skipLabelFromPath`

+If that is set to `true`.
+In the output location, the processed files are not going to contain thier labels as a prefix.
+Default value is `false`.

 #### `collector.rules`

 List of anonymization rules that can be run against the file inputs. (`pattern` field for matching, `replacement` for the replacement on match)